UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 ls -l -h ~
 ```

-This will change the file size to `human-readable` format, whilst leaving the remainder of the output unchanged.
+The `-h` option will change the file size to `human-readable` format, whilst leaving the remainder of the output unchanged.
 Try it & you will notice that where we initially saw `4096` bytes, the size is now given as `4.0K`, and other file sizes will also be given in Mb etc.
 This can be particularly helpful for larger files, as most files in bioinformatics are very large indeed.

-The additional option `-R` tells the `ls` command to look through each directory recursively.
+An additional option `-R` tells the `ls` command to look through each directory recursively.
 If we enter

 ```bash